LibreTranslate/RemoveDup/README.md

 Duplication checks are only made on the source content.
 If you want to check for duplicates on the target, simply switch the order of the parameters.

-Target lines must be less than 4096 characters in length.

 ## Build

 ```bash